dapr/docs/daprdocs/content/en/developing-applications/middleware.md

 <img src="/images/app-middleware.png" width=800>

 Any middleware component that can be applied to HTTP middleware can also be applied to service-to-service invocation calls as a middleware component using `appHttpPipeline` configuration.
-The example below adds the `uppercase` middleware component for all outgoing calls from the Dapr to the application that this configuration is applied to.
+The example below adds the `uppercase` middleware component for all outgoing calls from the Dapr sidecar to the application that this configuration is applied to.

 ```yaml
 apiVersion: dapr.io/v1alpha1